meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 }
 ```

 Phew!
 You have done quite a lot in this step.
-Authenticated the user, set the user in the tasks and provided a way for the user to log out.
+Authenticated the user, set the user in the tasks, and provided a way for the user to log out.

 Your app should now look like this:

 <img width="200px" src="/simple-todos/assets/step07-login.png"/>
 <img width="200px" src="/simple-todos/assets/step07-logout.png"/>

-> Review: you can check how your code should be in the end of this step [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step07)
+> Review: you can check how your code should look like [here](https://github.com/meteor/blaze-tutorial/tree/master/src/simple-todos/step07)

-In the next step we are going to start using Methods to only change the data after checking some conditions.
+In the next step, we are going to start using Methods to change the data after checking some conditions.